 And lastly, several others volunteered as ushers for the tribute to MLK Jr. at the Boston Children Chorus.

-The entire CCI 2015-16 cohort at Scottsdale Community College volunteered to rebuild a wildlife start tank at the 51 Ranch in Yavapai County, Arizona.
+The entire CCI 2015-16 cohort at Scottsdale Community College volunteered to rebuild a wildlife water tank at the 51 Ranch in Yavapai County, Arizona.
 The group partnered with Arizona Game & Fish Department, and the Mule Deer Foundation to make this one-day project happen.
 The 50,000 gallon water tank and rain catchment was originally built in the 1970s.
 Rotting wood from age and forest fires needed to be replaced as well as a new wildlife water drinker installed.
 Students helped to replace posts, attach catchment sheeting, and replace the old drinker.
 This catchment and drinker will serve to help deer, elk, bobcat, bear, mountain lions, as well as cattle during long dry summer months.
 The Mule Deer Foundation provided a nice presentation about the importance of public-private partnerships in the conservation of native species in Arizona.
 Water resources like this are critical to creating sustainable habitats.

 The CCI students of Houston Community College volunteered for the 22nd Annual MLK Grande-Parade in Houston.
 As a collaborative group effort, all fourteen were active and contributed over five hours of community service that day.
 Students had fun, learned about the importance of Martin Luther King, and why we celebrate this day in the USA.